davidtwco/rfcs/text/0000-build-std.md

 If the implicit standard library dependency were not public then these crates would start to trigger the `exported_private_dependencies` lint when upgrading to a version of Cargo with an implicit standard library dependency.

+## Why not replace `#![no_std]` as the source-of-truth for whether a crate depends on `std`?
+[why-not-replace-no_std-as-the-source-of-truth-for-whether-a-crate-depends-on-std]: #why-not-replace-no_std-as-the-source-of-truth-for-whether-a-crate-depends-on-std

+Crates can currently use the crate attribute `#![no_std]` to indicate a lack of dependency on the standard library.
+With `Cargo.toml` being used to express a dependency on the standard library (or lack thereof), it is unintuitive for there to be two sources-of-truth for this information.

+`#![no_std]` serves two purposes - it stops the compiler from loading `std` from the sysroot and adding `extern crate std`, and it prevents the user from depending on anything from `std` accidentally.

+`#![no_std]` could hypothetically be replaced by a lint to prevent use of the standard library and a change to the compiler so that it loads the `std` speculatively unless it is used.

+However, while rustc does have some support for speculatively loading crates, it is not possible to do so and not declare them as a dependency in cross-crate metadata.

 # Prior art
 [prior-art]: #prior-art